Standards in Silhouette: Soloists on Standards in Silhouette

 On Standards in Silhouette the soloists are the final touch that complete the picture.
 The set of solos by just Charlie Mariano alone are each masterpieces that foreshadow the future soulful playing later on from alto players such as David Sanborn and Dick Oatts.
 It is one of Mariano's most influential set of tracks, though only delivered as a sideman.
 Ironically, Mariano was later critical of playing with the Kenton orchestra and would avoid playing within a big band format during the rest of his playing career.
 Mathieu is very generous with his praise in this respect for the band, "...and I was especially happy with the soloists, Roger, Rolf and most especially Archie.
 As far as Charlie, his playing, especially on 'Django,' provided the spark and authenticity the album needed."

 The influence of Gil Evans writing during that period and Mathieu's admiration for Gil's writing is acknowledged.
 The comparison fits well but Mathieu's scores do not sound like cheap knock-offs of Evans'; his work on "Standards In Silhouette" is able to stand firmly upright on its own.
 Ironically, the one score which does not make the original LP is "Lazy Afternoon" (included on CD).
-This arrangement is directly comparable to the style and mood to Evans' originals "La Nevada" or "Bilboa Song".
+This arrangement is directly comparable to the style and mood to Evans' originals "La Nevada" or "Balboa Song".
 At 3:26 in length, "Lazy Afternoon" is far shorter than anything else recorded.